US plans more wild horse roundups this year than ever before

+“It didn’t take long for Tracy Stone-Manning to sell out America’s wild horses,” Friends of Animals President Priscilla Feral said.

-In Nevada, home to about half the 86,000 horses roaming federal lands, three groups have filed a new lawsuit challenging what they say is the illegal, inhumane roundup of more than 2,000 horses that's already under way about 80 miles (128 kilometers) west of the Utah line.
+In Nevada, home to about half the 86,000 horses roaming federal lands, three groups have filed a lawsuit challenging what they say is the illegal, inhumane roundup of more than 2,000 horses that's already underway near the Utah line.

-Of the 987 gathered as of Monday, 11 had died, according to the agency's web site.

-At least one death was a colt that continued to be pursued by a low-flying helicopter driving the herd toward a holding pen even though it was struggling to walk due to a “clearly broken” leg, according to the lawsuit.
-It says the colt suffered for at least 29 minutes before it was euthanized.

 People are also reading…